 9,8,7,6,5,4,3,2 K=1, a=1, b=1 |

-There are only two dice with nine different numbers in my collection, a fair prism and a cheater.
+There are only a few dice with nine different numbers in my collection.
 There is also a heptagonal prism (missing in my collection).

 |